Certificates and Degrees

 The Music and Movement Education program offers extensive hands-on training in music and movement education targeted specifically for early childhood (birth to 8 years old).

 An AS Degree prepares you with the unique skills needed to enter a specialized career field.
-Earned in conjunction with a Certificate of Achievement, it will open up further opportunities for career advancement.
+You may also choose to continue your studies and earn a Bachelor degree in a science-related field.

 When earning an AS degree in Child Development, you will choose the Child Development Certificate of Achievement as your major.
 In addition to the Certificate Requirements, you will need to complete the general education requirements for an AS degree.